-We are planning on achieving a Science Gilt award as the school grows, to show the high standard of our science in our school.
-Science will be taught for two hours a week.
-Unlike Maths and English, it is taught in a two year cycle across the year group phases.
-Each unit of work is designed to stimulate and challenge the children to secure and extend their scientific knowledge and vocabulary and provide them with the skills which will equip them for an ever-changing world and help them become life-long learners.
+- We are planning on achieving a Science Gilt award as the school grows, to show the high standard of our science in our school. - Science will be taught for two hours a week. - Each unit of work is designed to stimulate and challenge the children to secure and extend their scientific knowledge and vocabulary and provide them with the skills which will equip them for an everchanging world and help them become life-long learners.